joeywu63/financial_planner/d1/product-and-planning.md

 * What did you discuss during the meeting (**note you must have meeting minutes**)?
 * What were the outcomes of each meeting?

+**_Meeting 1_**
+**Time and Location**
+Friday, Oct 4, 12-1pm @ David Naylor Building room 314

+**Minutes**
+*Attendees:*
+* Team members: Alex Eng, Joey Wu, Julia Xu, Lucas Gismondi, Sandro Seryani, Tianze Xu, Wendy Hua
+* Project partners: Ike Okafor, Lauren Phillips

+*Discussion Key Points:*
+* Determined what the project partners want in an MVP (bolded items are top priority).
+   * Website/web application that will calculate the cost of applying to med school.
+   * **A way to calculate and display cost data, resources such as med school links, and free/cheaper alternatives such as subsidization programs**.
+      * There is no api we need to access to get the cost data, so we would have a way for admins (project partners) to add cost data to our database.
+   * **User profiles where med school application cost data can be saved**.
+      * Currently the project partners are able to export user profiles to an excel file.
+This includes information such as the user's first name, last name, email, and whether they are a mentee or mentor.
+   * Email notifications for upcoming start dates, deadlines, interviews etc.
+* Determined resources that would be provided by the project partners.
+   * Data for the cost of applying to med school, updated perhaps once every application round.
+   * Dates for which emails should be sent.
+   * An excel file that contains user information.
+   * Data from MentorCity, such as resources including med school links, and free/cheaper alternatives to costs.
+   * Initial design kketches
+   * Funds for future hosting
+* Thought of ways we would approach the requirements.
+   * No existing codebase from the project partners to integrate with, will create standalone product.
+      * Project partners currently use MentorCity as a platform for prospective students where they are paired with a mentor.
+      * MentorCity provides a page of resources we should link to.
+   * Cleared up meaning of "just-in time format" from the requirements.
+      * It means to allow students receive information in a timely manner.
+      * For example, once they've receieved an interview offer, they should receive an email with perhaps a link to our product so they can find out about the related fees quickly.
+They should also be informed of time frames, such as the set time frames for applying for MCAT.
+   * Design-wise
+      * Lauren will create design sketches.
+   * Hosting
+      * Project partners have not mapped out a detailed budget, but they do have the funds necessary for hosting.
+      * This will allow us to choose platforms that work well with our product.

+*Next Steps:*
+* Project partners will need to ask their users for consent for us to access their profiles with the excel file.
+* Team members will email Adam for advice.

 #### Artifacts